svyshcho/restaurant-project/README.md

    Run command in your terminal:
    python -m venv venv
    venv\Scripts\activate
    pip install -r requiremetns.txt
+4. Also, You should run makemigrations to generate the migration files based on your model changes and then run migrate to apply those changes to the database.
+This ensures that your database schema is updated according to the changes you made to your models. run this commands: python manage.py makemigrations, python manage.py migrate
-4. Run coomand -> python manage.py runserver
+5. Run coomand -> python manage.py runserver

+How to use the .env:
+You need to create an .env file where you will write all the fields that are in the .env_sample file.